01 What can I expect as a Fellow?

 The program has been designed to be rigorous, not onerous.
 We aim for participants’ experience to align closely with their day-to-day activities and develop priorities that complement the work for which they are responsible.

-FLP consists of targeted workshops, peer learning, online learning modules, and 1-1 leadership coaching from a leadership expert.
+FLP consists of targeted workshops, peer learning, and 1-1 leadership coaching from a leadership expert.
 These structures aim to develop the skills leaders need to support positive student experiences and equitable outcomes.
 Participants will be equipped to practice and apply their learnings in their current roles.

-The nine days of interactive workshops are spread throughout the program (delivered in three parts across the year) and occur largely during school holidays and weekends to minimise time out of school.
+The seven days of interactive workshops are spread throughout the program (delivered in 6 parts across the year) and occur largely during school holidays and weekends to minimise time out of school.

-Participants will have the opportunity to learn face-to-face and virtually (in both synchronous and asynchronous environments).
+Participants will have the opportunity to learn online in synchronous environments.

 As part of the FLP, participants will set a personal leadership goal aligned to our theory of leadership.
 Participants will work towards this goal throughout the year with support from their leadership coach.